mdlister/Another-Techie-Blog/index.md

-## Welcome to GitHub Pages My name is Mike
+## Welcome to GitHub Pages https://mdlister.github.io/Blog/

 You can use the [editor on GitHub](https://github.com/mdlister/Blog/edit/main/README.md) to maintain and preview the content for your website in Markdown files.